Young ITA Writing Competition and Award

 The paper must be the original work of the author, written in English, not published or accepted for publication by any online or print forum, be between 5,000 and 15,000 words, including footnotes.
 The paper must comply with a widely used citation standard.

-A co-authored paper is permitted.
+A co-authored paper is permitted (up to a maximum of three coauthors).
 However, if such co-authored paper is submitted for consideration for the Competition, no other paper may be submitted for the Competition by the respective co-authors.
 A co-authored paper must comply with all submission requirements detailed in this section, including but not limited to the above-mentioned word limit which remains no more than 15,000 words including footnotes for the co-authored paper.

 Selection of the Winning Paper: The papers shall be judged by two panels.

-The First Panel shall be comprised of six judges, as follows: Young ITA Chair, Young ITA Vice-Chair, Young ITA External Communications Co-Chair, Young ITA Internal Communications Co-Chair, Young ITA Thought Leadership Co-Chair, Young ITA Mentorship Program Co-Chair and an ITA Counsel (or other staff member).
-The First Panel shall select the best five or more papers to be submitted to the Second Panel for a final decision.
+The First Panel shall be comprised of eight judges, as follows: Young ITA Chair, Young ITA Vice-Chairs, a Young ITA External Communications Co-Chair, a Young ITA Internal Communications Co-Chair, Young ITA Thought Leadership Co-Chairs, and an ITA Counsel (or other staff member).
+The First Panel shall select the best four or more papers to be submitted to the Second Panel for a final decision.

-Prize: The winners of the best four papers will be announced no later than May 1, 2025 and the 1st place winner will receive the Young ITA Award, comprising a prize of (i) USD $3,000, (ii) selected books published by Wolters Kluwer and (iii) up to USD $1,500 reimbursement for reasonable expenses to travel to Texas, USA to receive the award at the ITA Workshop and Annual Meeting in June 2025.
+Prize: The winner will be announced no later than May 4, 2026 and the winner will receive the Young ITA Award, comprising a prize of (i) USD $3,000, (ii) selected books published by Wolters Kluwer and (iii) up to USD $1,500 reimbursement for reasonable expenses to travel to Texas, USA to receive the award at the ITA Workshop and Annual Meeting in June 2026.
 The 1st place winning paper will be published in the ITA journal ITA in Review.

-The second, third and fourth best papers will also be submitted to the ITA in Review for consideration, and if approved by the Board of Editors, published in subsequent issue(s) of the journal.
-The authors of the second, third and fourth best papers will be informed of the Board of Editors' decision regarding publication by May 1, 2025.
+Other finalist papers may also be submitted to the ITA in Review for consideration, and if approved by the Board of Editors, published in subsequent issue(s) of the journal.
+The authors of these second, third and fourth best papers will be informed of the Board of Editors' decision regarding publication by May 30, 2026.

-Where any of the first, second, third, and/or fourth best papers are published in the ITA in Review, the authors shall publish in no other publication or journal without the prior permission of the Board of Editors.
+Where any of the finalist papers are published in the ITA in Review, the authors shall publish in no other publication or journal without the prior permission of the Board of Editors.

-For questions, please contact Mevelyn Ong, Young ITA Thought Leadership Co-Chair and ITA Coordinator Alliyah Robinson at arobinson@cailaw.org, with copy to ita@cailaw.org, using the subject line “Young ITA Competition”.
+For questions, please contact Robert Bradshaw and Mark Konstantinidis (Young ITA Thought Leadership Co-Chairs) and ITA Coordinator Alliyah Robinson at robinson@cailaw.org, with copy to ita@cailaw.org, using the subject line “Young ITA Writing Competition”.

 The Young ITA Writing Competition and Award “New Voices in International Arbitration” is organized with the support of Wolters Kluwer.